-8.8 Sexual and Gender-Based Misconduct Policy
+6. Sexual and Gender-Based Misconduct Policy

-Loyola will interpret and apply this policy based on any judicial orders or outcomes and in accord with any updated guidance regarding the implementation of the 2020 Title IX regulations from the Office of Civil Rights or any updated guidance or laws from the state of the Maryland regarding sexual and gender-based misconduct policies.
+The following is section 8.8 of the University's Sexual and Gender-Based Misconduct Policy, which includes how Loyola University Maryland prevents sexual misconduct, the process for reporting sexual and gender-based misconduct, and the procedures for adjudicating sexual and gender-based misconduct allegations.
+This section also includes the Student Respondent Sexual and Gender-Based Misconduct Investigation and Hearing Procedures.
+The process for addressing harassment and discrimination by an employee can be found in University Policy J. Harassment and Discrimination Policy and Procedures.
+Loyola will interpret and apply this policy based on any judicial orders or outcomes and in accord with any updated guidance regarding the implementation of the 2020 Title IX regulations from the Office of Civil Rights or any updated guidance or laws from the state of the Maryland regarding sexual and gender-based policies.

-8.8.1 Scope of Sexual and Gender- Based Misconduct Policy
+Scope of Sexual and Gender-Based Misconduct Policy